emenier/manifolds/README.md

 # Non Linear Manifold Identification

+The critical idea of dimensionality reduction is that most datasets are represented with a higher number of variables than strictly necessary.
+That is to say, data points lie on data manifolds that have a low *intrinsic* dimension, and can thus be represented using a low number of features.
+The issue is that these low-dimensional representations are not known *a-priori* and often need to be extracted from data.
+This makes dimensionality reduction a very efficient pre-processing step to most machine learning algorithm as it makes for much better organised and compact datasets, simplifying learning problems and reducing computational costs.

 This notebook contains an example of some methods for non linear manifold analysis :

 * K means